takuya-o/chatgpt-mattermost-bot/README.md

   + Lint by eslint
   + Build by esbuild
   + SWC for debug
-* Token-count-based conversation thread management
+* Token-count-based conversation thread management (MessageCollectPlugin may interfere)
 * Splitting message that are too long
 * Support GitLab AutoDevOps by test dummy